Delta High School (Washington)

 Delta High School (or DHS) is a high school in Pasco, Washington, United States.
 It provides a STEM-based curriculum for students in grades 9-12 from three school districts in the Tri-Cities area.
 The school is operated as a collaborative effort by the Kennewick School District, Pasco School District, and Richland School District, and in partnerships with a local skill center, colleges, and businesses.
 The school has been designated by the State of Washington as an Existing Innovative School.

-Academic

-The school's courses are geared towards a heavy focus on the STEM fields: science, technology, engineering, and mathematics.
-The study of English, Language Arts, and Social Studies is integrated with STEM subjects.
-Courses offered each year vary depending on the student population.
-Teaching methods emphasize student inquiry, problem-solving, and project-based learning.

-Graduating requirements are based on each school district's requirements for total credits and minimum credits in each field of study.